Quantum secure non-malleable-extractors: Introduction

+Recent work by Aggarwal et al.~\cite{ABJO21} has strengthened this result by showing that Li's extractor remains quantum secure even when the seed is not uniform, although it still requires linear min-entropy in the seed.
+They achieve this by introducing a notion of security against a quantum measurement adversary, to which the eventual quantum security of the inner-product is reduced.

+To the best of our knowledge, the inner-product based non-malleable extractor proposed by Li~\cite{Li12c} is the only non-malleable extractor for which quantum security is known.

-Earlier works of~\cite{CV16,BF11} attempted to provide quantum security of non-malleable-extractors based on the powerful technique of \emph{alternating extraction}~\cite{DP07}.
-In~\cite{BF11}, as per them, a subtle issue concerning conditioning on quantum side information is overlooked.
+Earlier works by Cohen and Vidick~\cite{CV16} and Bouman and Fehr~\cite{BF11} attempted to provide quantum security for non-malleable extractors based on the powerful technique of \emph{alternating extraction} introduced by Dziembowski and Pietrzak~\cite{DP07}.
+Unfortunately, these results were later withdrawn due to subtle issues in the arguments.

+\suppress{ In~\cite{BF11}, as per them, a subtle issue concerning conditioning on quantum side information is overlooked.
 In~\cite{CV16} the authors attempted to deal with it by using the formalism of~\emph{quantum Markov-chains}.
-Unfortunately, later it was noticed by them that there is an issue in the argument while using the Markov-chain formalism and the results do not hold.
+Unfortunately, later it was noticed by them that there is an issue in the argument while using the Markov-chain formalism and the results do not hold. }